Dareck7/htb/smb.md

 seeing the files stored on the share.
 Let us proceed to try that.
 We leave the password field blank, simply hitting Enter to tell the script to move along.

 ```diff
 smbclient -L {target_IP}

 +   [-L|--list=HOST] : Selecting the targeted host for the connection request
 ```

+ADMIN$ - Administrative shares are hidden network shares created by the Windows NT family of operating systems that allow system administrators to have remote access to every disk volume on a network-connected system.
+These shares may not be permanently deleted but may be disabled.
+C$ - Administrative share for the C:\ disk volume.
+This is where the operating system is hosted.
+IPC$ - The inter-process communication share.
+Used for inter-process communication via named pipes and is not part of the file system.